Soleone/UmbrelInfo.github.io/troubleshooting.md

 Yes!
 The username is `umbrel`, the password is `moneyprintergobrrr`.

+#### Changing the default SSH password

+SSH into your Umbrel, run `passwd` and follow the instructions.

 #### Is my Raspberry Pi compatible?

 If you have a Raspberry Pi with at least 4GB of RAM, you can run Umbrel on it.
+If you can afford the 8GB version it might worth considering because with the App Store all kinds of new apps can benefit from the additional memory.

 #### My Umbrel node keeps crashing.
 What can I do to fix the issue?